GryllsAddons/ShaguTweaks-mods/README.md

 - **Central UI**
 *central-ui.lua*
-*Moves UI frames to a central layout.*
+*Moves unit frames, minimap and buffs to a central layout.*
 *This will overwrite 'Movable Unit Frames' positioning.*

 - **Cursor Tooltip**